Your Rights With Police

 Important: State you do not consent, but do not physically resist.

 If arrested, police must tell you why.
-You can be detained for up to 6 hours (or 4 hours for minors) for investigation.
+You can be detained for up to 6 hours (or 4 hours for minors).
 You have the right to:

 - Contact a lawyer (in private)